M10CUBE/M10/README.md

 More on <a href="https://github.com/M10CUBE/M10/wiki">wiki</a> section

-This project moved to http://gitlab.com/m10cube/m10
+This project moved to <a href="http://gitlab.com/m10cube/m10">GitLab